 A social media calendar can prove to be the best way to organize and plan your content marketing strategy.
-It feels like a major time investment at first, but you can be assured that it will pay back the time in the future.
-Either it’s a basic grid with a few links, or a custom dashboard that can schedule hundreds of updates, the social media calendar can be as simple or dynamic as your company wants it to be.
+It feels like a major time investment at first, but you can be assured that it will pay back time in the future.
+Whether it’s a basic grid with a few links or a custom dashboard that can schedule hundreds of updates, the social media calendar can be as simple or dynamic as your company wants it to be.

 Managing social media and building an audience can be difficult, but that doesn’t mean that you cannot make the process simpler by using certain tricks.
 A social media content calendar is one of the things that will make this process fun and easy.

-A calendar might not be the solution to everything, but it will definitely help you get a better grip on your social media marketing strategy and alleviate some of the pressure of sharing updates on social media.
-A social media content calendar will help you foresee all your planned updates in the coming weeks or even months.
+A calendar might not be the solution to everything.
+Still, it will help you get a better grip on your social media marketing strategy and alleviate some pressure of sharing updates on social media.

-So, in this guide, we’ll show you how you can prepare a calendar for your social media.
+So, in this guide, we’ll show you how to prepare a calendar for your social media.

 How to prepare a social media content calendar